- 4 min read

 - Uneven income stream: If you get big annual bonuses or are self-employed and have seasonal peaks, you will want a loan that meets your income flow.
 Make sure to make your regular payments affordable, with the chance to make lump sum prepayments.

 Most home purchasers look for a 30-year mortgage loan in order to get the largest mortgage loan with fixed payments.
 Use the mortgage affordability calculator to help you find the amount of mortgage you can afford, based on today’s mortgage rates.

 Compare Mortgage Rates from a Mortgage Rate Table

-Once you know the type of loan you are looking for it is easier to compare rates.
+Once you know the type of loan you are looking for, it is easier to compare rates.
 Bills.com provides you with updated mortgage rates for different types of loan.
-You can get customized rates based on your credit score, zip code and LTV.
+You can get customized rates based on your credit score, zip code and loan type.

 Home Purchase Loan Rates - Compare Rates and Fees